rodhoda/Pneumonia_Detection_Classifier/README.md

 - Here we create the layers in the Convolutional Neural Network, followed by three dense layers
 ![img_4.png](img_4.png)
-- Here we create an early stoppage so that when our training model begins to stagnate, we will be able to save computational time and reduce the number of iterations when it finds it redundant
+- Here we create an early stoppage so that when our training model begins to stagnate, we will be able to save computational time and reduce the number of iterations when it finds redundant
-- We then create weights for each class, since the datasets of the two classes is not balanced.
+- We then create weights for each class, since the datasets of the two classes are not balanced.
 ![img_5.png](img_5.png)
 - We then begin training the neural network, using 10 epochs.
 I had personal issues running any higher, as it took a very long time to compute.
 ![img_6.png](img_6.png)